mkutz/untangle-your-spaghetti-test-code/README.md

      How would you reduce them?

    - Are the [Test Code Quality Criteria](TESTCODE_QUALITY_CRITERIA.md) applied?

    </details>

 2. Ensemble: Let's untangle it!

-3. Have a look at the test at [UnicornServiceTest], [UnicornControllerTest], and [UnicornTest].
+3. Have a look at the test at [UnicornServiceTest], [UnicornControllerTest] and [UnicornTest].

    <details><summary>Brainstorm: Which problems do you see?</summary>

    - Which **layer of the testing pyramid** is this test on?

      Is the layer appropriate for the test cases?
      Can we move tests here?

      </details>

 ## References